Topics

 While in Chinese megalopolises electric vehicles approach the majority (which has allowed the eternal gray horizons resulting from pollution to give way to seeing the blue sky again), in many places in the US, huge pickups with fuel consumption from another era continue to dominate the roads.

 Something similar could be happening in the maritime transport sector.
-October is also a decisive month in this regard.
-This week at the International Maritime Organization (IMO) meeting, the NZF (Net Zero Framework) is being voted on, whose objective is to contribute to the decarbonization of maritime transport through the imposition of penalties on shipowners and vessels based on their greenhouse gas emissions.
+October has also been a decisive month in this regard.
+Mid-month, at the International Maritime Organization (IMO) meeting, the NZF (the net-zero framework) was to be voted on, whose objective is to contribute to the decarbonization of maritime transport through the imposition of penalties on shipowners and vessels based on their greenhouse gas emissions.

 Sale of international terminals and Taiwan

-- Let's hope that October's storm stays just that and doesn't become a hurricane, with Taiwan as its epicenter, as a consequence of the military and verbal escalation of recent days between China, the island, and the US.
+• The October storm could turn into a hurricane, with its epicenter in Taiwan, as a consequence of the military and verbal escalation of recent days between China, the island, and the US.
 The investigation launched by China, which includes substantial rewards, on several citizens of the island accused of promoting separatism, does not seem to be heading in the right direction.

 How it will affect container volumes in mediterranean ports